Highlight text to provide feedback

 Clinical Management:Physical therapy can be benficial in postsurgical recovery.
 10-20% of children may need a second untethering surgery if symptoms return. [more info]

 Referral:Referral to neurosurgery for treatment and physical therapy for follow-up care.
 Referral to Medical Genetics Department, if available.
-TeleRare Health for virtual care and consults is also recommended.
+Initial virtual care is also available through organizations like TeleRare Health.

 Clinical Trials:One clinical trial in the US is recruiting (NYC, New York); there are additional international trials.